Lutein

 Forms of Lutein Compared

-Lutein Preferred (T1 Preferred) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Lutein Preferred (Preferred Form) has a bioavailability rating of good absorption.

 What the Research Shows